-The current regulatory environment has created both opportunities and setbacks for medical device companies as they work toward obtaining regulatory approval on their products.
-On the one hand, the delayed EU Medical Device Regulation (MDR) deadline means that manufacturers have more time to prepare their applications.
-On the other, the industry at large is responding to a global pandemic, which has strained capacity and led to supply chain disruptions that can affect development timelines.
+The current regulatory environment has created opportunities and setbacks for medical device companies as they work toward obtaining regulatory approval on their products.
+On the one hand, the delayed EU Medical Device Regulation (MDR) deadline means manufacturers have more time to prepare their applications for the European market.
+On the other, the industry at large is still responding to a global pandemic, which has strained capacity and led to supply chain disruptions that can affect development timelines.

-To streamline the submission and approval processes for devices, regulators from both the U.S. Food and Drug Administration (FDA) and the EU Medical Device Regulation (MDR) are encouraging manufacturers to take on a more active and collaborative approach to their submissions.
-Part of this effort includes scheduling a meeting prior to submission with regulatory bodies – called a “pre-evaluation meeting” for the MDR or a “pre-submission meeting” for the U.S. FDA – to discuss the device, review testing strategies and connect with the experts on your team.
-Doing so can help ensure a successful submission, and there are steps you can take to prepare for this essential part of the submission process.
+To streamline the submission and approval processes for devices bound for the U.S. market, regulators from the U.S. Food and Drug Administration (FDA) encourage manufacturers to take a more active and collaborative approach to their submissions.
+Part of this effort includes scheduling a pre-submission meeting with regulators to discuss the device, review testing strategies and connect with the experts on your team.
+Doing so can help save time and money long-term by garnering regulator’s invaluable insight on the road to a successful submission—at least in the U.S.

-The scheduling of a pre-evaluation or a pre-submission meeting is relatively straightforward.
-The regulatory body will assign you a timeslot within a month of your request.
-However, you are only allowed one meeting per device application and it lasts about an hour, so you’ll want to make sure you and your team are ready to make the most of it.
+Scheduling a pre-submission meeting is relatively straightforward.
+The U.S FDA will usually assign you a timeslot within a month of your request.
+However, you are only allowed one meeting per device application and it only lasts an hour, so you want to make sure you and your team are ready to make the most of it.

-Before your meeting, familiarize yourself with every aspect of your device, or make sure someone with the proper background knowledge is a part of the meeting.
-Fully understand its constituent materials and their testing history, along with your development process and know the category and classification of your device.
-Part of your preparation should be to anticipate what questions the investigators will have for you.
-They will be reviewing your testing plans, so make sure they are up to date and as inclusive as possible.
+Ahead of your meeting, familiarize yourself with every aspect of your device, or make sure someone with the proper background knowledge is a part of the meeting.
+Fully understand its constituent materials and their testing history, along with your development process, and the category and classification of your device.
+Part of your preparation should be to anticipate the questions you think the investigators will ask.
+They will review your testing plans, so make sure they are up to date and as comprehensive as possible.
 The better prepared you are, the more successful the meeting will be.

 Including your testing partner during the preparation phase can be invaluable.
-They can be especially helpful when drafting a formal testing strategy: identifying the risk associated with the device, how to meet the identified risks, and specific tests that will be performed i.e. chemical characterization, cytotoxicity, and more.
-The regulatory bodies will want as much detail as possible, and a testing partner can provide this essential documentation.
+They can be especially helpful when outlining your formal testing strategy: identifying the risk associated with the device, how to meet the identified risks, and specific tests that will be performed i.e., chemical characterization, cytotoxicity and more.
+The regulatory bodies will want as much detail as possible and a testing partner can provide this essential documentation.

-By planning ahead and including the essential members of your team, you can come ready for a successful and beneficial pre-evaluation or pre-submission meeting.
+Planning ahead and including the essential members of your team can ensure you’re ready for a successful pre-submission meeting.
 Doing so will assist in the approval process and prepare you and your devices for successful outcomes.

 To stay up to date on the latest industry news and regulatory changes, follow us on LinkedIn.